Joseph Thomas Clover: Clover's chloroform apparatus

 Clover's chloroform apparatus was invented in 1862.
 Chloroform, being much more potent than ether, was much easier to give in overdose.
 At a time when the anaesthetist was often an untrained assistant, many deaths occurred through accidental overdose.
 Clover's solution was a large reservoir bag of known capacity, lined with goldbeater's skin to make it airtight, into which a measured volume of chloroform liquid was placed.
 Inflating the bag to its capacity with a bellows provided a known, accurate and constant concentration of chloroform vapour in air, making delivery safer and more controllable.
 A vaporiser was no longer necessary, but the bag was large and cumbersome.

 A dose of 20 minims (1.18 millilitres) of chloroform per 1000 cubic inches (16.38 litres) of air would provide a concentration of chloroform vapour of 2.25%.
 30 minims (1.77ml) would give 3.37%, and 40 minims (2.36ml) would give 4.5%, which Clover believed was the maximum safe concentration.

 Many photographs of Clover, heavily bearded, depict his chloroform apparatus slung over his shoulder.

 Clover's ether inhaler

 Clover invented his portable ether inhaler in 1877.
-Judging by the illustration on the right, it was much admired at the time.
-It remained in use, modified in various ways, well into the 20th century.
+It was much admired at the time and modified in various ways.
+It became a common practice at hospitals to initiate all anaesthetic treatments with a mild flow of nitrous oxide and then gradually increase the anaesthesia with a stronger ether or chloroform.
+Clover's gas-ether inhaler was designed to supply the patient with nitrous oxide and ether at the same time, with the exact mixture being controlled by the operator of the device.
+It remained in use by many hospitals until the 1930s.